hajkmap/Hajk/README.md

 1. Deploy to IIS, make sure that everything is running (choose "Browse" from IIS to see the mapservice page that lists available commands - if you see that, you're good to go).
 Make sure that the URL your mapservice is running on is the same as specified in client's `appConfig.json`.
 1. Now you should have client running on localhost:3000 and admin on localhost:3001.
 Open a browser window and check them out!

 To build admin or client, just do `npm run build` instead of `npm start`.
-This will create a subfolder (`build`) that you can rename and serve as static files from any webserver.
+This will create a subfolder (`build`) that you can rename and serve as static files from any web server.

 If you plan to develop for Hajk, make sure to read the next section on code standard for the project.